-The Group's normal trade credit term granted to trade receivables ranges from cash term to 120 days (2015: 30 days to 120 days).
+The Group's normal trade credit term granted to trade receivables range from cash term to 120 days (2016: cash term to 120 days).
 Other credit terms are assessed and approved by management on a case-by-case basis.

 15. OTHER RECEIVABLES